systematic-magic/AgingPMC/research_papers_html.rst

 8.2.
 Check that callout number for each of the references is present in the text or is covered in the range of numbers.
 I.e. in the range of [1-3] reference 2 is not present in the text, but covered in the range.
 This is acceptable case.

 8.3.
 Check that there are no callouts for non-existing references (i.e. there is a callout, but there is no reference).

+8.4.
+Check that there are no references for which callouts are missing (i.e. there is a reference, but there is no callout for it).

 |